-- F. Jury Duty - 1.
-If an employee is required to be absent from work to report for jury duty, the employee will notify his/her supervisor of the absence as soon as possible, including, a phone message the night before if the employee finds out via a phone recording that he/she must report the next day.

-- 2. There will be no reduction in pay for an employee who is required to be absent from work for jury duty.
+- If an employee is required to be absent from work to report for jury duty, the employee will notify his/her supervisor of the absence as soon as possible, including, a phone message the night before if the employee finds out via a phone recording that he/she must report the next day. - 2.
+There will be no reduction in pay for an employee who is required to be absent from work for jury duty.
 Jury duty includes time in court awaiting assignment or release.
 In those cases in which the employee is released by the court with four or more hours remaining in his/her regular work hours, the employee will report for duty as soon as possible and work the balance of the work day.
 By returning to work, the employee will receive a full day's pay, and shall pay to the City any amount received from the court for the jury duty, excluding mileage. - 3.
 In those cases in which the employee is not released by the court with four or more hours remaining in his/her regular work day, the employee need not return to work.
 The employee shall receive the full day's pay, and shall pay to the City any amount received from the court for jury duty, excluding mileage. - 4.
-Employees will submit proof of jury service to his/her supervisor. - G. Workers' Compensation - 1.
-The City will comply with the workers' compensation laws of the State of California. - 2.
-If eligible, FMLA/CFRA runs concurrently with workers' compensation leave. - 3.
-In addition to the benefits provided under the law, for workers' compensation claims which have been accepted by the City, the City will supplement workers' compensation temporary disability payments to provide salary continuance in an amount equal to the annual base pay of the employee (less any required state and/or federal taxes).
+Employees will submit proof of jury service to his/her supervisor.

+G. Workers' Compensation

+- The City will comply with the workers' compensation laws of the State of California. - 2.
+If eligible, FMLA/CFRA runs concurrently with workers' compensation leave. - In addition to the benefits provided under the law, for workers' compensation claims which have been accepted by the City, the City will supplement workers' compensation temporary disability payments to provide salary continuance in an amount equal to 70% of the base pay of the employee (less any required state and/or federal taxes).
 Claims that have been denied are not eligible for this benefit.
-Hourly employees are not eligible for this benefit. - 4.
-Supplemental payments will begin from the date of accepted injury and will continue for a period of time not to exceed six (6) months.
+Hourly employees are not eligible for this benefit.

+- 4. Supplemental payments will begin from the date of accepted injury and will continue for a period of time not to exceed six (6) months.
 Employees who may return to work with work restrictions and who are offered modified/light duty which is consistent with the employee's work restrictions, as determined by his/her treating physician or workers' compensation physician will discontinue receiving supplemental payments. - 5.
-If an employee returns to work or is able to return to work in a modified/light duty capacity and has not received the full six (6) months of supplemental payments and subsequently needs to be off work again for the same workplace injury/illness, the employee will be eligible for supplemental payments not to exceed a cumulative total of six (6) months for the same injury/illness.
+If an employee returns to work or is able to return to work in a modified/light duty capacity and has not received the full six (6) months of supplemental payments and subsequently needs to be off work again for the same workplace injury/illness, the employee will be eligible for supplemental payments not to exceed a cumulative total of six (6) months for the same injury/illness. - Additional information regarding this benefit is available in the City of Pasadena Procedures Manual of Personnel and Administrative Rules, Section 9.
+A - Workers' Compensation Policy.